What is in this leaflet

 - magnesium stearate

-SONE contains lactose and gluten but does not contain sucrose.
+SONE contains sugars as lactose and gluten but does not contain sucrose.

 iNova Pharmaceuticals (Australia) Pty Limited